 After you’ve soaked in the views of the waterfall, lace up your hiking boots to explore more of the park’s scenic wonders.
 The 4.5 mile Bridle Trail begins at the base of the falls and features spectacular views of the Casper area below.
-Reaching Split Rock, is a badge of honor for locals and visitors alike.
+Reaching Split Rock is a badge of honor for locals and visitors alike.
 Along the way, you’ll encounter scenic overlooks, blue grouse, deer and an occasional cabin.
-The trail is well-maintained, well-marked and easy to navigate.
+The trail is well-maintained, well-marked and kid-friendly.
+In fact, the Bridle Trail has been named one of the top hikes every kid should take at least once by Red Tricycle.

 New “lookout” platforms are the most recent additions to Rotary Park.
 Though steep, the trail to these platforms offers families with children a chance to “scale” the mountain.
 They also create magnificent photo opportunities that are sure to result in your favorite vacation selfies.